-I organize small group rides using these routes; contact me early in the season if you know me and you're interested in biking on weekends or Fridays.
+I organize small group rides using these routes; contact me early in the season if you know me and you're interested in biking on weekends.
 The rides get progressively longer throughout the season and culminate in a century ride.

 A few other things...